hoereth/i18n-maven-plugin/doc/README_STRINGS.md

 </build>
 ```

+This example configuration will scan your _basedir_ for all _i18n.xml_ files and create Strings files as such *{Locale}/Localizable.strings*.

 ## Reengineer (optional)

 You might already have created your Localizable.strings files.
 Execute the reengineer goal just once to create the XML language table from your language files like this: